Wentril/kubernetes_workshop/course.md

   tag: ""
 ```

-Setup the `tag` field to a specific version of the nginx image, for example `1.29.0` as in previous manifest examples:
+Set up the `tag` field to a specific version of the nginx image, for example `1.29.0` as in previous manifest examples:
 ```yaml
 image:
   repository: nginx